markomanninen/hyml/doc/minimal.rst

 Test main features
 ------------------

 Assert tests for all main features presented above.
 There should be no output after running these.
-If there is, then there is a problem!
+If there is, then *Houston, we have a problem!*

 .. code-block:: hylang